-Lisel Loy is BPC’s senior vice president.
+Lisel Loy is BPC’s Executive Vice President for Policy.
 An attorney with more than 20 years of experience in policy and politics, Loy helped establish BPC’s first project, the National Commission on Energy Policy, and served as the commission’s deputy director from 2002 to 2006.

 Previously, she served in the Clinton administration, where she was assistant to the president and staff secretary, responsible for overseeing the flow of information to and from the Oval Office.
 From 1997 to 1999, she was special counsel to the deputy secretary at the Department of the Interior, where she worked on Indian treaty rights, water, and endangered species issues.